Robert M. Rosenberg: Awards and honors

 In 1968, Rosenberg was awarded the Golden Plate by the American Academy of Achievement and was named among the Greater Boston Chamber of Commerce's list of Ten Outstanding Young Leaders.
 He was a member of the President's Task Force on Equal Opportunity.

 Rosenberg received an honorary degree in business administration from Johnson & Wales University in 1990.
 In 1992, he was honored by the International Food Manufacturers Association with their Golden Plate Award.
 Rosenberg was also inducted into Massachusetts Hospitality Hall of Fame.
 From Babson College, he received an honorary Doctor of Laws degree in 1997.
 In 2001, he was inducted into the Babson College's Academy of Distinguished Entrepreneurs.
 In 2007, he was inducted into the inaugural class of Edgecliff Hall of Fame of the Kappa chapter of Zeta Beta Tau.
 The International Franchise Association honored Rosenberg in 1998 when they inducted him into their Hall of Fame.
-Rosenberg was named the Zeta Beta Tau Man of Distinction for 2022.